Answered By: Siu Chen Lim Last Updated: Aug 22, 2019 Views: 123

-- Under section 23 of the Copyright Act, you are allowed to screen the video in class as part of your student assignment / lecture.
+Under section 23 of the Copyright Act, students and staff of NUS are allowed to screen the video from NUS Libraries media collection in class as part of a lecture or assignment as long as:-

 - The showing of the work is undertaken by a teaching staff or student in the course of activities of NUS for the purpose of instruction.

 - The audience must be limited to the teaching staff and students of the institution and others who are directly connected to the activities of the institution.

 Note: The above applies to offline screening of videos.
 For videos to be streamed from LumiNUS, permission from the copyright owner is required or, if available, a hyperlink to a version free from copyright restrictions will be provided.
 For more information, please contact the NUS Libraries LumiNUS Team.

 The content in these FAQs is meant for general informational purposes only.
 It is not intended to be a substitute for legal counsel and does not constitute legal advice.

 - Citation Analysis